 - Inspects job progress, procedures, and maintenance forms used in performance of aircraft maintenance work to assure compliance with approved methods, data, procedures, and regulatory requirements.

 - Inspects all incoming parts to assure they carry approved documentation and certification.

-- Perform other duties as assigned by supervisors necessary for the normal day to day operation, not determined at time of hire.
+- Perform other duties as assigned by Quality leadership necessary for the normal day to day operation, not determined at time of hire.

 - Must be able to sit, stand, bend, crouch, kneel, and walk for extended periods.

 - Must be able to climb and work from ladders, work stands, and other heights.

 - Must be able to work with one or both hands extended overhead.

 - Must have correctable 2020 vision.